Ferdinand737/UBC-Auto-Register/README.md

     #eg. your_phone_number = "+17786980085"
     your_phone_number = ""
     ```
-6. Run autoRegister.py using your text editor/IDE or run this command
+2. Run autoRegister.py using your text editor/IDE or run this command
     ```
     python autoRegister.py
     ```
-7. Done!, now just wait for the text message.
+3. Done!, now just wait for the text message.
+   * A chrome window will open and navigate to ubc course website
+   * Chrome window does not need to be in the foreground for this to work
+   * Chrome window needs to be maximized (not mobile page) so that the login button is visible